keboola/developers-docs/integrate/variables/index.md

 {% endhighlight %}

 ## Example Using Python Transformations
 In this example, we will configure a Python transformation using variables.
-Note that this is using new transformations and bypassing the current [Transformation Service](https://keboolatransformationapi.docs.apiary.io/#).
+Note that we are using the new transformations and bypassing the current [Transformation Service](https://keboolatransformationapi.docs.apiary.io/#).
 Such configurations are not supported in the UI yet.

 ### Step 1 -- Create Variable Configuration
 Use the [Create Configuration API call](https://keboola.docs.apiary.io/#reference/component-configurations/component-configurations/create-configuration)